tam17aki/ace-isearch/README.md

 Delay seconds for invoking `ace-jump-mode` and `ace-isearch-function-from-isearch` described below during isearch.

 #### `ace-isearch-input-length` (Default：`6`)
-As default behaviour, when the string length during isearch exceeds `ace-isearch-input-length`, the function specified by `ace-isearch-funtion-from-isearch` will be invoked.
+As default behaviour, when the input string length during isearch exceeds `ace-isearch-input-length`, the function specified by `ace-isearch-funtion-from-isearch` will be invoked.

 #### `ace-isearch-function-from-isearch` (Default:`helm-swoop-from-isearch`)
-Specify the function name invoked when the string length during isearch exceeds `ace-isearch-input-length`.
+Specify the function name invoked when the input string length during isearch exceeds `ace-isearch-input-length`.
 If [swoop](https://github.com/ShingoFukuyama/emacs-swoop) has been installed, swoop can be invoked:

 ```el